wkxdavid/wkxdavid/README.md

 # Hello, I'm David Pham
 ### An Informatics Major @ University of Washington
-Doing anything that looks fun.
 Currently focusing in Software Engineering and looking to gain more experience in the SWE field.

-- 🔭 I’m currently interning at HP.
+- 🔭 Recently an SWE Intern at HP.
 - 📫 How to reach me: phamdavid722@gmail.com
 - 😊 Connect with me on Linkedin: https://www.linkedin.com/in/phamdavid722/